 9. Be complimentary.
 Have you ever received an unexpected compliment?
 How did that make you feel?
 Everyone likes to be noticed in a good way.
 In a world that tends to be overly critical, a sincere compliment can be very encouraging.
 Notice I said a sincere compliment.
 If our compliments aren’t sincere they could be viewed as patronizing, so when you compliment make sure that you are being truthful.
 This is guaranteed to make you more likable.

-10. Laugh.
+10. Laugh often.
 Everyone likes to laugh.
 Laughing releases endorphins that make you feel happy and relaxed.
 Laughing is both therapeutic and contagious.
 When you laugh, you will also be encouraging laughter from others.
 When you contribute to the happiness of others, they can’t help liking you.
 So never underestimate the value of laughter to contribute to a more fulfilling life for everyone.

 The truth is that every one of these simple things can make a significant contribution to the quality of our life and the lives of others.
 Along with making us more likable, they actually reduce stress and make life more enjoyable.
 They also work equally well for all types of relationships.
 In fact, it is especially important to consistently apply these practices in your closest relationships.

 Do you feel more likable when you do these things?

 What responses have you noticed from other people?

 Does their response show that they view you as likable?

 The lines are open!